gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 or, in words, **at least one of the true means differs among the J groups**.
 You will be attracted to trying to say that all means are different in the alternative but we do not put this strict a requirement in place to reject the null hypothesis.
+The alternative model
+\index{model!alternative}
-The alternative model allows all the true group means to differ but does require that they differ with
+allows all the true group means to differ but does require that they differ with

 $$y_{ij} = {\color{red}{\mu_j}}+\varepsilon_{ij}.$$

+This linear model
+\index{model!linear}
-This linear model states that the response for the $i^{th}$ observation in the $j^{th}$ group, $\mathbf{y_{ij}}$, is modeled with a group $j$ ($j=1, \ldots, J$) population mean, $\mu_j$, and a random error for each subject in each group $\varepsilon_{ij}$, that we assume follows a normal distribution and
+states that the response for the $i^{th}$ observation in the $j^{th}$ group, $\mathbf{y_{ij}}$, is modeled with a group $j$ ($j=1, \ldots, J$) population mean, $\mu_j$, and a random error for each subject in each group $\varepsilon_{ij}$, that we assume follows a normal distribution and